palapiessa/Budget/README.md

 Budget
 ======

-A custom built bidget application in C#
+A custom built budget application in C#